joaomendesln/GePECC/README.md

 | Expansion rules | `expansion_rules` | Set of theory-specific rules |
 | Signed formulas | `signed_fmlas` | Set of signed formulas describing the input exercise |

-All the input files should be inside the `src/inputs` folder.
+The `symbols` file is placed inside the `src/inputs` folder and its content needs to be set manually or via `cp` command, as we exemplify in what follows.
+The other two inputs are passed as argument of the command that run the program.
 You can find examples at `sets` and `numbers` folders.

 The format the input files are described below.